microsoft/hello-sensorcore/README.md

 hello-sensorcore
 ================

-HelloSensorCore is a quick start sample demonstrating the usage of Step Counter API.
-The sample shows how to initialise and use StepCounter API.
+Hello SensorCore is a getting started sample for Lumia SensorCore SDK.
+The sample shows how to initialise Step Counter API and to display the current Step Counter values.
+This sample is used as part of the Lumia SensorCore SDK's Quick Start guide, which provides step-by-step instructions for your first project utilizing Lumia SensorCore SDK: http://developer.nokia.com/resources/library/Lumia/sensorcore-sdk/quick-start.html

 1. Instructions
 --------------------------------------------------------------------------------